Trump’s Secretary Of Labor Lied To Victims Of Sex Offender Jeffrey Epstein, Federal Judge Says

 — Miami Herald (@MiamiHerald) February 21, 2019

-Epstein is alleged to have been responsible for the trafficking of minor girls — many of them from overseas — for parties in high-end New York neighborhoods, including Manhattan, as well as New Mexico, the Caribbean and aboard his private plane, infamously referred to “The Lolita Express.”
+Epstein is alleged to have been responsible for the trafficking of minor girls – many of them from overseas – for parties in high-end New York neighborhoods, including Manhattan, as well as New Mexico, the Caribbean, and aboard his private plane, infamously referred to “The Lolita Express.”

 Epstein is known to have many close friends who are power players in the world of Washington politics, with the current American president being a keen admirer himself.